carpentries-incubator/reproducible-publications-quarto/_episodes/08-code-chunks.md

 ![basic code chunk](../fig/08-blank-code-chunk.png)

 We're just going to test out the same figure again so we can verify this new method works.
-So, add the following code to your new chunk:
+So in the heart rate anlysis code chunk, delete the existing code and add the following instead:

 ~~~
 # run the code from 03_HR_analysis.R in the code directory